dotnet/csharplang/proposals/improved-interpolated-strings.md

 introduce a bunch of unnecessary branches in standard interpolated string usage.
 We could consider an addendum where we use just `Format` methods if no `TryFormat` method is present, but it does present questions about what we do if there's a mix of both TryFormat and Format calls.

-### Allow `string` types to be convertible to builders as well

-For type author simplicity, we could consider allowing expressions of type `string` to be implicitly-convertible to _applicable\_interpolated\_string\_builder\_types_.
-As proposed today, authors will likely need to overload on both that builder type and regular `string` types, so their users don't have to understand the difference.
-This may be an annoying and non-obvious overhead, as a `string` expression can be viewed as an interpolation with `expression.Length` prefilled length and 0 holes to be filled.

 ## Other use cases

 ### `TryFormat` on `Span` receivers